Dave Garroway: Radio

 When the United States entered World War II in 1941, Garroway enlisted in the U.S. Navy, serving as a line officer.
 While stationed in Honolulu, he hosted a radio show when he was off duty, playing jazz records and reminiscing about the old days back in Chicago.
 After the war, Garroway went to work as a disc jockey at WMAQ (AM) in Chicago.
 Over time, Garroway hosted a series of radio programs, such as The 11:60 Club, The Dave Garroway Show, and Reserved for Garroway.
 One oddity Garroway introduced on his radio shows was having the studio audience respond to a song number not by applauding, but by snapping their fingers.
 Garroway also worked to organize jazz concerts, creating a "Jazz Circuit" of local clubs in 1947, bringing back interest in this music genre.
 His fellow disc jockeys voted him the nation's best in the 1948 and 1949 Billboard polls.
 He won the award again in 1951.

 Garroway was the first "communicator" on NBC Radio's Monitor when the program first aired on June 12, 1955.
 He continued as the Sunday-evening host of the news and music program from 1955 to 1961.
-Garroway worked on the air at WCBS radio in 1964 and briefly hosted the afternoon rush-hour shift at KFI in Los Angeles in late 1970 and early 1971.
+Garroway worked on the air at WCBS radio in 1964 and briefly hosted the afternoon rush-hour shift at KFI in Los Angeles from late 1970 to early 1971.